littleosbook/littleosbook/output.md

     }
 ~~~

-Now, writing to a serial port means spinning while the transmit FIFO queue
+Writing to a serial port means spinning as long as the transmit FIFO queue
-isn't empty, and then writing to the data port.
+isn't empty, and then writing the data to the data I/O port.

 ### Configuring Bochs
 To use the serial port together with Bochs you must tell Bochs via the